Misoto22/misoto22-site/src/app/api/README.md

 ## 2. GET `/api/projects`

 **Description:**
-Returns a list of projects from Firestore.
+Returns a list of projects from Firestore, ordered by the `order` field in ascending order.

 **Success Response:**
 ```json